kfrostare-Interviews/React_Portfolio/README.md

 # [The Banana Portfolio](https://frostare.netlify.com/)
 ![The Banana Portfolio](src/images/printscreen/bananascreenshot.png)

-*This portfolio was created using React.
-I love it but we're not there yet.
+*This portfolio was created using React, click on the title to get there.
+Look - I love it - but we're not there yet.
 The following needs to be done before I'm taking the re-build sign off.*

 * A stunning image carousel | Page: Karro |
 * More visual work from previous employments | Page: Visual work |